RicardoBozollan/SmartGreens_IoT/README.md

    sudo npm install -g --unsafe-perm node-red

-   To eneble node-red on startup, use pm2, with the following commands:
+   To enable node-red on startup, use pm2, with the following commands:

    sudo npm install -g pm2

    pm2 start /usr/bin/node-red -- -v

    pm2 save

    pm2 startup

    Now, Node-Red is installed and will run on startup.